-This year Mrs Brady is teaching the oldest Year 2 children with Mrs Coulton working as classroom assistant.
+This year Mrs Brady is teaching a mixed Yr1/2 class with Mrs Coulton working as classroom assistant.

-Mrs Pimperton and Mrs Thompson are teaching the youngest Year 1 children and Mrs Mills and Mrs Sargent are their classroom assistants.
+Mrs Pimperton and Mrs Thompson are teaching a Year 1 class and Mrs Mills and Mrs Sargent are their classroom assistants.

 Mr Bedford also works within the KS1 team every afternoon.